keenhenry/keenhenry.github.io/_posts/2024-09-16-network-notes.md

 ### Encapsulation and Decapsulation

-The key take-away with the most of the popular network models is how data flows among the layers.
+The key takeaway with the most of the popular network models is how data flows among the layers.
 Let's only use the five-layer model to explain.

 Some terminology first: